-Most important to note: we set our expectations appropriately.
-We did not expect great things, which is good considering that they were far from what we would have gotten from hired professionals.
+Most important note: we set our expectations appropriately.
+We did not expect great things, which is good considering that they were far from what we would have gotten if we hired professionals.

 The day was quite lovely.
 We had a small elopement at my parent's house and were married in front of the fireplace.
 My wife, an incredible baker, made our wedding cakes.
 I set my camera up on a tripod and a friend manned it while I was, well, getting married.

 My older sister just got a professional-grade camera and offered to take our wedding pictures.
 Of course, professional-grade cameras operate differently than point-and-shoot cameras.
 Every single shot was a blurry mess.

 But, when all was said and done, these two disastrous pieces of media are very endearing to us because they are the memories of our wedding day.

 Which is the most important takeaway... you will want something to record your memories of that day because even though our wedding was tiny, we still didn't remember much of it.

 One of the keys to avoiding total DIY regret is that we were prepared for a home-baked experience.